Abzwingten/RibbonCalculator/README.md

 Draft ribbon topology generator for custom planar ribbon technology audio driver for project https://www.thingiverse.com/thing:4758902

 # What is it
-This is Unity3D project.
+This is Unity3D project, that can helps in custom ribbon headphones development.
+It can makes topology with your size parameters.
+It can optimize force gradient over entire ribbon, that appears by magnetic field with known curvature.
+Why Unity3D.
+It's my everyday tool.
+Initially, that project starts as OpenSCAD project, but i was not satisfied with OpenSCAD language limitations.

+# How and why it works
-It contains code for procedurical generation of non-linear magnet field compensated ribbon.
+Project contains code for procedurical generation of non-linear magnet field compensated ribbon.
 Common parameters placed in ./Assets/FormGenerator.cs
 ```C#
             var linesCount = 17;